AndrewFaugno/employee-data-tracker/README.md

   * [Questions](#questions)

   ## Installation
   Clone repo and run `npm i` to install dependencies.
-Then run mysql to add the default database through `source db/--` to add the db, schema, and seeds data.
+Then run mysql to add the default database through `source db/(enter file name here)` to add the db, schema, and seeds data.

   ## Usage
   Tracking employee data and information.